Peter Morwood: Live action

-In 1999, Morwood began development work along with Duane on a live-action retelling of one of the great German epics, the Nibelungenlied.
+In 1999, Morwood began development work along with Duane on a live-action retelling of the Nibelungenlied.
 The script they wrote between late 2002 and mid-2003 was produced as a miniseries for the German satellite network Sat.1 by Tandem Communications of Munich, in association with Sony/Columbia Pictures.
 Directed by Uli Edel, the miniseries, under the title Die Nibelungen, won a DIVA Award for best German movie-for-TV of 2004.
 A feature version, entitled Sword of Xanten in the UK, screened there late in 2004; a "megafeature" cut of the entire miniseries aired on Channel Four television in the UK in December 2005.

-The miniseries had its premiere USA airing on the Sci-Fi Channel in late March 2006 under the title Dark Kingdom: The Dragon King.
-It has also been released on DVD in the US and many other markets, under various titles (the previous US title is Curse of the Ring.)
+The miniseries had its American premiere airing on the Sci-Fi Channel in late March 2006 under the title Dark Kingdom: The Dragon King.
+It has also been released on DVD in the US and other markets, under various titles (the previous US title is Curse of the Ring.)